-In order to facilitate the reading of this annual report in the form of a registration document, the cross-reference table given below allows readers to identify the main information provided under Annex I of Commission regulation No. 809/2004 implementing EU Directive 2003/71/EC (n/a: not applicable).
+In order to facilitate the reading of this annual report in the form of a registration document, the cross-reference table given below allows readers to identify the main information provided under Annex I of European Regulation 809/2004 implementing Directive 2003/71/EC. (n/a: not applicable).